dantgw/vibe-contracts/README.md

 # Vibe

 A modern web application built on the Sui blockchain that enables users to create, manage, and interact with various types of content through smart contracts.
-The application leverages Enoki for authentication and sponsored transactions, providing a seamless user experience.

 ## Features